steven-edwards/crookedbar-test2/content/pages/attractions.md

 Sea water pool at Bude....

 Local freshwater lakes at Roadford and Tamar.
 A 20 or 30 minute drive will take you to enjoy the water sports and walks at both locations, as well as a well earned coffee and cake in the tea room.

+## **Castles and Coves**

+Marvel at King Arthurs birthplace at Tintagel Castle.
+Visit the historic castle at Launceston.
+Explore the many coves around the Cornish coastline, all within easy reach.